danirus/django-comments-xtd/docs/javascript.rst

 =============

-In order to further develop the current plugin, fix potential bugs or install the the plugin from the sources, you have to use `NodeJS
+In order to further develop the current plugin, fix potential bugs or install the plugin from the sources, you have to use `NodeJS
 <https://nodejs.org/en/>`_ and `NPM <https://www.npmjs.com/>`_.

 Set up the backend
 ------------------

-Before installing the frontend dependencies we will prepare a Python virtualenv in which we will have all the backend dependencies installed.
-Let's start by creating the virtualenv and fetching the sources:
+Before installing the frontend dependencies prepare the backend development environment:

 .. code-block:: shell

-    virtualenv ~/venv/django-comments-xtd
-    source ~/venv/django-comments-xtd/bin/activate
-    cd ~/src/  # or cd into your sources dir of choice. git clone https://github.com/danirus/django-comments-xtd.git
+    git clone https://github.com/danirus/django-comments-xtd.git
     cd django-comments-xtd
+    python3 -m venv venv
+    source venv/bin/activate
     pip install -e .
+    pip install -r requirements_tests.pip

 Check whether the app passes the battery of tests: